amamamahmood/amamamahmood.github.io/_pages/cv.md

 ---
-layout: cv
+layout: cv-pdf
 permalink: /cv/
-title: cv
+title: CV
-enabled: false
+enabled: true
-nav: false
+nav: true
 nav_order: 5
 cv_pdf: CV-Amama-Mahmood.pdf
 #description: This is a description of the page.
 You can modify it in '_pages/cv.md'.
 You can also change or remove the top pdf download button.